 Interested in conducting applied ecological research on fungal plant pathogens?
 In addressing large scale issues related to water conservation and land use management?
-In learning about plant pathology extension in agriculture?
+In extending plant health research to have real impacts on agriculture?
 Then you’ve come to the right place!